-Starting in March 2020, we experienced negative impacts to our business due to the business disruption caused by Coronavirus Disease 2019 ("COVID-19").
+During the last two weeks of March this year, we experienced negative impacts to our business due to the business disruption caused by Coronavirus Disease 2019 ("COVID-19").
 In March 2020, the World Health Organization categorized COVID-19 as a pandemic, and the President of the United States declared the COVID-19 outbreak a national emergency.
-The

-Company considered the impact of COVID-19 on the assumptions and estimates used to determine the results reported and asset valuations as of June 30, 2020.
+At this time, it is difficult to quantify the impact COVID-19 will have on the rest of 2020, but we currently expect it to negatively impact us more in the second quarter than we experienced in the first quarter.
+The Company considered the impact of COVID-19 on the assumptions and estimates used to determine the results reported and asset valuations as of March 31, 2020.

-During the first six months of 2020, we increased our loss rates and increased our specific reserves primarily due to the economic disruption caused by COVID-19 which is reflected in our bad debt expense in the current year.
+During the first quarter of 2020, we increased our loss rates and increased our specific reserves primarily due to the economic disruption caused by COVID-19 which is reflected in our bad debt expense in the current year.
 This increase was primarily, but not exclusively, due to concern over collectability of receivables from customers more directly impacted by COVID-19.